samgwise/html-lazy/README.md

 ) returns Callable
 ```

 Create a HTML tag with DOCTYPE defenition.
 Use this function as the top of your document.
-The default arguments to attributes are set for English, C<{:lang<en>, :dir<ltr>}>, but a new Map or hash can be used to tailor this routine to your needs.
+The default arguments to attributes are set for English, `{:lang<en>, :dir<ltr>}`, but a new Map or hash can be used to tailor this routine to your needs.

 ### sub include-file